ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Adapter for JDBC User's Manual.md

 #### What happens if data is not propery applied to Altibase DB?

-If jdbcAdapter fails to apply data to Altibase DB, only log messages are left and the next data is applied.The log messages are written to a trace log file located in $JDBC_ADAPTER_HOME/trc directory.
+If jdbcAdapter fails to apply data to Altibase DB, only log messages are left and the next data is applied.
+The log messages are written to a trace log file located in $JDBC_ADAPTER_HOME/trc directory.

 # Appendix B: DDL execution order when using the jdbcAdapter